North American river otter: Description

-The North American river otter has long whiskers that are used to detect prey in dark waters.
+The North American river otter has long and thin whiskers that are used to detect prey in dark waters.
 An average adult male weighs about 11.3 kg against the female's average of 8.3 kg.
 Its body length ranges from 66 to 107 cm.
 About one-third of the animal's total length consists of a long, tapered tail.
 Tail lengths range from 30 to 50 cm.
 Large male North American river otters can exceed a weight of 15 kg.
-It differs from the European otter by its longer neck, narrower visage, the smaller space between the ears and its shorter tail.
+It differs from the Eurasian otter by its longer neck, narrower visage, the smaller space between the ears and its shorter tail.

-Its whiskers (vibrissae) are long and thick, enhancing their senses.

 Males and female river otters show different non-sexual physical characteristics, with males typically being larger.

 North American river otters can live 21–25 years in captivity, or 8–13 years in the wild.

 Form and function

-North American river otters characteristically approach within a few feet of a boat or a person on shore because they're near-sighted, a consequence of vision adapted for underwater sight.
+North American river otters characteristically approach within a few meters (a few feet) of a boat or a person on shore due to their near-sightedness, a consequence of vision adapted for underwater sight.
 North American river otters have a transparent inner eyelid (called a nictitating membrane) to protect their eyes while swimming.